nishihatapalmer/HashChain/README.md

 the algorithm to efficiently reject non-adjacent q-grams in the text with very high probability, allowing it to skip ahead of the mis-matching factor.

+### Publications ###
+A pre-print of the paper describing the HashChain algorithm is available on arXiv at https://arxiv.org/abs/2310.15711v1.

+A version of this paper was accepted at the Symposium on Experimental Algorithmics 2024: https://sea2024.univie.ac.at/accepted-papers/

 ### Algorithms ###
 Algorithms in the HashChain family include: